-- ▶ Check the machining sequence using a graphic simulation - ► Carefully test the NC program or program section in SINGLE BLOCK mode of the Program run operating mode. - This cycle can only be executed in the FUNCTION MODE MILL machining mode. - Cycle 224 is DEF-active.
-In addition, Cycle 224 automatically calls the last defined machining cycle. - The control uses the special character % for special functions.
-If you want to use this character in a DataMatrix code, enter it twice in the text (e.g., %%).
+- ▶ Check the machining sequence using a graphic simulation - Carefully test the NC program or program section in Single block mode of the Program run operating mode. - This cycle can be executed only in the FUNCTION MODE MILL machining mode. - Cycle 224 is DEF-active.
+In addition, Cycle 224 automatically calls the last defined machining cycle. - If you select the pattern size in Q458, the DataMatrix code limits the pattern size to the overall dimension in Q459.